 NUMBERS IN TAROT: THE MAGIC ADDITION

 Numbers in Tarot.
 Sounds like a heavy subject.
 Especially when we almost always choose a deck of cards because of the imagery.
-We get drawn to the cards because they are a promise of universe that is far away from cold rationalism…and numbers.
-When one starts learning Tarot, they might like the Rider Waite Smith style better, others will prefer Celtic atmospheres or the classic Marseille geometry.
+We get drawn to the cards because they are a promise of a universe that is far away from cold rationalism…and numbers.
+When one starts learning Tarot, they might like the Rider Waite Smith style better.
+Others will prefer Celtic atmospheres or the classic Marseille geometry.

 The meaning of a number depends on your cultural background.
 What is true for a number in the West, may not be true in Asia or Africa.
-What is true for a Muslim may not be correct for a Christian and so on and so forth.
+What is true for a Muslim may not be the same for a Christian or Buddhist and so on and so forth.

 In this post, I’ll focus on one tradition only: Tarot.
 With its own history, background and cultural connections, Tarot also developed its own number symbolism.
 One born from a mix of Paganism, Western beliefs and Christian influences.